jsravanis/User_Profile_With_Intents/README.md

-# User Profile Android App README
+# User Profile Android App

 ## Introduction
 This Android application is designed to collect user information through a series of activities, including Identification, Demographic, and Profile activities.
 The application guides the user through inputting various personal details and displays the collected information in the Profile activity.